top of page

 About the event

-At this retreat, we will use nature as a background for training and practice in Acceptance and Commitment Therapy and mindfulness meditation.
+At this retreat, we will use nature as a background for training and practice in Acceptance and Commitment Therapy, mindfulness meditation, and ecopsychology.

 This continuing education retreat is intended for practicing therapists, clinicians and interns and is recognized for 14 hours of continuing education credits with the Ordre de Psychologues du Quebec.

-The retreat will be held at the stunning Auberge Yoga Salamandre nestled in a forest with a river running through it.
+Accommodations: The retreat will be held at the stunning Auberge Yoga Salamandre with catering provided by L'Archipel Restaurant.

 • Beautiful rooms and delicious food